 New York City and Its Gun Laws

-While it's true that New York City has some of the strictest laws surrounding guns, you can get your license to carry or possess if you follow the rules and provide the necessary information.
+Besides Illinois and California gun laws, New York City has some of the strictest laws surrounding guns, but you can get your license to carry or possess if you follow the rules and provide the necessary information.

 How Old Do You Have to Be?